Follow TV Tropes

 Literature

-• Averted in the prehistory of Larry Niven's Known Space universe.
+• Averted in the prehistory of the Known Space universe.
 The Slavers had the telepathic ability to control other animals but a number of species they enslaved were smarter than themselves, intelligence providing no psychic powers or ability to defend against them.

-• Inverted in Minority Report and a few other stories of Philip K. Dick that recycle the same theme: humans that have an "ESP lobe" that gives them psychic powers, in particular the ability to predict the future, are severely mentally retarded, with most of the rest of the brain tissue shriveled and atrophied, and their predictions of the future are deciphered from incoherent babble.
+• Inverted in "The Minority Report" and a few other stories of Philip K. Dick that recycle the same theme: humans who have an "ESP lobe" that gives them psychic powers, in particular the ability to predict the future, are severely mentally retarded, with most of the rest of the brain tissue shriveled and atrophied, and their predictions of the future are deciphered from incoherent babble.

-• Pebble in the Sky (1950) by Isaac Asimov: the "Synapsifier", a machine designed to enhance intelligence by improving brain conductivity, has the side effect of giving the user Psychic Powers such as telepathy and limited Mind Control.
+• Pebble in the Sky: The "Synapsifier", a machine designed to enhance intelligence by improving brain conductivity, has the side effect of giving the user Psychic Powers such as telepathy and limited Mind Control.
 Arguably, the psychic powers play a larger role in the plot than the increased intelligence.

 Newspaper Comics